 How does this affect you might ask?

 - Most people only make decisions based on pricing when they're on the checkout/order page.
 That means, any discrepancies in pricing pushes them towards losing confidence in the brand (that's you as an artist).
-This pushes them back to the cycle of finding something they want and doing this all over again - pretty discouraging.
+This pushes them back to the cycle of finding artwork they want and doing this all over again.
+Best avoided!

 Commissioning an artwork